homerjed/sbiax/paper/paper.md

 In the field of cosmology, SBI is of particular interest due to complexity and non-linearity of models for the expectations of non-standard summary statistics of the large-scale structure, as well as the non-Gaussian noise distributions for these statistics.
 The assumptions required for the complex analytic modelling of these statistics as well as the increasing dimensionality of data returned by spectroscopic and photometric galaxy surveys limits the amount of information that can be obtained on fundamental physical parameters.
 Therefore, the study and research into current and future statistical methods for Bayesian inference is of paramount importance for the field of cosmology.

 The software we present, `sbiax`, is designed to be used by machine learning and physics researchers for running Bayesian inferences using density-estimation SBI techniques.
 These models can be fit easily with multi-accelerator training and inference within the code.
 This code - written in `jax` [@jax] - allows for seemless integration of cutting edge generative models to SBI, including continuous normalising flows [@ffjord], matched flows [@flowmatching] and masked autoregressive flows [@mafs; @flowjax].
 The code features integration with the `optuna` [@optuna] hyperparameter optimisation framework which would be used to ensure consistent analyses, `blackjax` [@blackjax] for fast MCMC sampling and neural network compression methods with `equinox` [@equinox].
+The design of `sbiax` allows for new density estimation algorithms to be trained and sampled from.

 <!-- BlackJAX integrated for MCMC sampling -->